Inside this article

-The USDA does not require a home inspection for loan approval.
-Home inspections are highly recommended to provide buyers with peace of mind about their investment, prevent costly repairs, and assist in seller negotiations.
+The USDA does not require home inspections for loan approval.
+Still, they are highly recommended to provide buyers with peace of mind about their investment, prevent costly repairs, and assist in seller negotiations.

 What does a USDA Appraiser Look For?

-- Property is located in a USDA-eligible rural area
+- The property is located in a USDA-eligible rural area

 - The land's value is not more than 30% of the home's value